UKPLab/coling2018-wcs/README.md

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

 Follow the steps below to reproduce our results.
+Don't hesitate to contact us if you have further questions or encounter problems.

 ## Resources